coderefinery/presentations/2024-RSECon-BYOC.md

 ### Scaling with Community support - Bring your own classroom

-- (local) partners host a "watching party"
+- (Local) partners host a "watching party"
-- online or in-person
+- Online or in-person
-- maintaining sense of community for streamed workshop
+- Maintaining sense of community for streamed workshop
-- own team lead as support
+- Own team lead as support
-- supportive and comfortable group environment
+- Supportive and comfortable group environment

 ---